 This Heritage Guardian Award seeks to recognize the efforts of countless people and organizations to “save the past for the future generations” so that our history will not be lost, will not fade, but will remain a vital part of the state resources, which attract visitors from all over the world.
-Deadline for submission of nomination is March 15 each year..
-The formal presentation of the award will be during Michigan Week.
+Deadline for submission of nomination is March 15 every other year (even-numbered years).

-Action taken to minimize deterioration of objects through Proper storage, treatments to arrest of Prevent Physical or chemical damage, and the retention of information content.
+Actions taken to minimize deterioration of objects (digital or physical) through proper storage, treatments to arrest or prevent physical or chemical damage, and the retention of information content.

-Nominations should be postmarked by March 15.
+Nominations are due by March 15, 2018.
 Nominees should meet the following criteria:

-- Projects should be completed within the past two years.
+- Projects should have been completed within the past two years.

-- The project involved collections, sites, or objects that are part of Michigan’s cultural heritage and that are located within the state.
+- The project involves collections, sites, or objects that are part of Michigan’s cultural heritage and that are located within the state.

 - The work meets currently accepted standards for conservation.